Ojochogwu866/micela/README.md

-﻿CHIMONEY FULLSTACK
+Micela Pay
 ============

 This is a simple fullstack application built using express authentication and chimoney api, to send money to several users, recieve money from users via email, and also view transaction history.
+Every integration is done using chimoney api.
 This repo is the frontend code and the API is found [here](https://github.com/Ojochogwu866/Chi_api).

 ![Dashboard Preview](https://imgur.com/a/G71BeUO)

 ---
 ## Challenges

-Had a bit of challenge working of this, some of which I feel I did not resolve.
-But in all, was a good run.
-Was so much of brainstorming involved with integrating with the API, and a couple of other stuufs I feel wasn't clear enough.
-I hope every time i gave this would be worth it :)
+You are free to make your ps's :)

 ---